Goa is everyone’s most awaited trip or I would say the most exciting trip and especially when it’s going to be your first time in Goa.

 9. Avoid staying in Hostels with Kids

-If you are a family man with kids, avoid going to hostels because they are not meant keeping family and kids under 18 in mind.
-The Hostel concept is made by keeping backpackers and low budget travelers in mind, which is derived from foreign Hostels.
+If you are a family man with kids, avoid going to hostels because they are not made keeping family and kids under 18 in mind.
+The Hostel concept is made by keeping backpackers and low budget travelers in mind, which has been derived from foreign Hostels.

 Avoid taking photos and videos of the people on the beaches.
 Let people enjoy their privacy.
 It’s completely fine if you are clicking pictures of your near and dear ones but not strangers.

 It’s a crime clicking pictures of strangers without asking them.
 If you are a photographer and want to showcase the vibes of the beach through your camera then try Arial angle or even Landscape where people were not seen but can depict the presence of someone.

 Zoom-in and close up’s – A big NO.

 11. Avoid going out in the afternoon in Goa

 Avoid going out during the afternoon and especially if you would like to do a long walk.
 The afternoon remains quite hot and the evening would be the best time to go on a long walk.